gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 grep ReadReq.missRate::processor m5out/stats.txt
 ```

-On the next slide, you'll see the expected output (with some text removed for readbility).
+On the next slide, you'll see the expected output (with some text removed for readability).

 ---